TerrifiedBug/twitch-username-checker/README.md

 ---

 ## ⚠️ Disclaimer
 This project uses a headless browser to interact with [Streampog](https://streampog.com/twitch-username-checker) to check Twitch username availability.

 > **Please use this tool responsibly.**
+> This tool relies on Streampog's public Twitch Username Checker.
+It is not affiliated with or endorsed by Streampog.

+> Please use this tool respectfully.
+It is designed to mimic normal user interaction and should be ran at most twice per day.

-> Do not run it more frequently than necessary, and avoid sending high volumes of automated requests that could overload or disrupt Streampog’s services.
+> Do not configure cron run it more frequently than necessary, and avoid sending high volumes of automated requests that could disrupt or overload Streampog’s services.

 We are not affiliated with Streampog or Twitch.
 This tool is intended for personal or educational use only.